shopware/community-hub-feedback/README.md

 ### 💡 Ideas & Feature Requests

 Have an idea to improve the Shopware Community Hub?
-Please start a [Discussion](https://github.com/shopware/community-hub-feedback/discussions) under the Ideas category.
+Please open a [Issue](https://github.com/shopware/community-hub-feedback/issues).
+Feature request issues will get migrated to a [Discussion](https://github.com/shopware/community-hub-feedback/discussions/categories/ideas-feature-requests).
 This allows other community members to:

 * Join the conversation
 * Provide input and use cases